 Combustion Engineering in Windsor began working with nuclear materials in 1955.
 Nuclear operations reportedly ceased around 2000 and an extensive remediation effort has been under way ever since.
-In late 2010 demolition of many of the C.E. building was underway.
+In late 2015 the majority of the buindings had been removed.

 The history of the C-E Windsor campus, which is currently sandwiched between tobacco fields and corporate office parks, dates to the early development of the nuclear submarine.
 From the mid-1950s through the early 1960s, Combustion Engineering, under federal government contract, produced nuclear fuel for U.S. Navy nuclear submarines.
 Also located at the Windsor site was the prototype marine nuclear propulsion training facility known as S1C, which was designed and constructed by C-E adjacent to its main campus.
 The S1C prototype was operated by C-E for more than 10 years as an R&D and Naval training facility.
 After expiration of C-E's contract, the S1C contract was subsequently awarded to Knolls Atomic Power Laboratory (KAPL), who operated the unit until its decommissioning and dismantlement in the late 1990s and early 2000s.